solana-labs/solana-web3.js/packages/rpc-types/README.md

 Lamport values returned from the RPC API conform to the type `LamportsUnsafeBeyond2Pow53Minus1`.
 You can use a value of that type wherever a quantity of Lamports is expected.

-From time to time you might acquire an number that you expect to be a quantity of Lamports, from an untrusted network API or user input.
+From time to time you might acquire a number that you expect to be a quantity of Lamports, from an untrusted network API or user input.
 To assert that such an arbitrary number is usable as a quantity of Lamports, use the `assertIsLamports` function.

 ```ts
 import { assertIsLamports } from '@solana/rpc-types';